 Trinidad and Tabago offers a culinary adventure like no other, ensuring travellers never go hungry

-Trinidad and Tabago offers a culinary adventure like no other.
+Trinidad and Tabago offers a culinary experience like no other.
 A rich mix of African, Indian, Chinese, European and Middle Eastern influences, the variety of food on offer is jam-packed with flavours and sure to satisfy even the fussiest of eaters.

-The easily-accessible street food culture in Trinidad is arguably the best in the region, with edible offerings ranging from roti, jerk meats and Creole corn soup to spicy chow dishes, coconut jelly and homemade ice cream.
+The easily-accessible street food culture in Trinidad is arguably the best in the region, with edible offerings ranging from roti, jerk meats and Creole corn soup to spicy chow dishes, coconut jelly and home-made ice cream.

 Eat like a local and head to St James in the Port of Spain, which is abuzz with vendors selling their freshly cooked fare.
 More elite dining is to be had, however, at the benchmark-setting Mediterranean restaurant Aioli, upscale Indian eatery Apsara or, for the best steaks and most impressive wine cellar on the island, Prime Restaurant.